Stuart Sutcliffe: Early years

 Sutcliffe shared a flat with Murray at 9 Percy Street, Liverpool, before being evicted.
-He moved to Hillary Mansions at 3 Gambier Terrace, home of art student Margaret Chapman, who vied with Sutcliffe to be the best painter in their class.
+He moved to Hillary Mansions at 3 Gambier Terrace, home of art student Margaret Duxbury (the future Margaret Chapman), who vied with Sutcliffe to be the best painter in their class.
 The flat was opposite the new Anglican cathedral in the rundown area of Liverpool 8, with bare lightbulbs and a mattress on the floor in the corner.
 Lennon moved in with Sutcliffe in early 1960.
 (Paul McCartney later admitted he was jealous of Sutcliffe's relationship with Lennon, as he had to take a "back seat" to Sutcliffe.)

 Sutcliffe and his flatmates painted the rooms yellow and black, which their landlady did not appreciate.

 After talking to Sutcliffe one night at the Casbah Coffee Club (owned by Pete Best's mother, Mona Best), Lennon and McCartney persuaded him to buy a Höfner 500/5 model bass guitar on hire-purchase from Frank Hessey's Music Shop.
 Sutcliffe's prior music experience consisted of piano lessons, which his mother had insisted on since he was nine; singing in the Huyton church choir, playing bugle in the Air Training Corps, and playing guitar using chords his father had taught him.

 In May 1960, Sutcliffe joined Lennon, McCartney, and George Harrison (then known as "the Silver Beatles").
 Although he had previously played acoustic guitar, Sutcliffe's fingers would often blister during long rehearsals, as he had never practised long enough for his fingers to become calloused.
 He started acting as a booking agent for the group, and they often used his Gambier Terrace flat as a rehearsal room.

 In July 1960, the Sunday newspaper The People ran an article titled "The Beatnik Horror" with a photograph taken in the flat below Sutcliffe's of a teenaged Lennon lying on the floor, with Sutcliffe standing by a window.
-As they had often visited the Jacaranda club, its owner, Allan Williams, had arranged for the photo to be taken, subsequently taking over from Sutcliffe to book concerts for the group: Lennon, McCartney, Harrison and Sutcliffe.
-The Beatles' subsequent name change came during an afternoon in the Renshaw Hall bar when Sutcliffe, Lennon, and Lennon's girlfriend, Cynthia Powell, thought up names similar to Holly's band, the Crickets, and came up with Beetles.
+As they had often visited the Jacaranda Club, its owner, Allan Williams, had arranged for the photo to be taken, subsequently taking over from Sutcliffe to book concerts for the group: Lennon, McCartney, Harrison and Sutcliffe.
+The Beatles' subsequent name change came during an afternoon in the Renshaw Hall bar when Sutcliffe, Lennon, and Lennon's girlfriend Cynthia Powell thought up names similar to Holly's band, the Crickets, and came up with "Beetles".